 The Disney Skyliner opened in September 2019 and includes a stop at Caribbean Beach (as well as a stop at neighboring Riveria Resort which opens in December 2019).

-The Skyliner stop for Caribbean Beach goes directly to Hollywood Studios so it’s an easy way to get to Galaxy’s Edge (check out my tips for visiting the new Star Wars land here).
+The Skyliner stop for Caribbean Beach goes directly to Hollywood Studios so it’s an easy way to get to Star Wars land (check out my Galaxy’s Edge tips here).

 The stop at Riviera will go straight to Epcot.
 These convenient ways to get to two parks really improve the transportation scene at Caribbean Beach.

 You’ll have to take a bus to the other parks which involve riding around the resort to some of the six total bus stops.
 This can add 15 minutes to your travel time which is a downside for me.

 In summary, here are the pros and cons of Disney’s Caribbean Beach Resort: